Every Cell has a Story to Tell.

 Detect subtle signals early

-Early-stage neuronal cultures and 3D models like organoids often exhibit weak, sparse signals.
+Early-stage neuronal cultures and 3D models like organoids can exhibit weak, sparse signals.
 Detecting these subtle events is key to tracking the onset of excitability, connectivity, and functional maturation.
 Reliable detection of low-amplitude activity also supports comprehensive, longitudinal tracking of functional changes.

 Scale with confidence